-Sausage Pancake Muffins are a fun twist on classic pancakes.
+Sausage Pancake Muffins are a fun twist on pancakes.
 An easy on-the-go breakfast with flavorful sausage baked into soft pancake breading.

-Pancake Muffins are a fun freezer-friendly combination of two classic Breakfast Recipes.
-It’s the same soft, fluffy pancake batter, but with the convenience of a muffin.
+Pancake Muffins are a fun freezer-friendly combination of two classic Breakfast Recipes; it’s the same soft, fluffy pancake batter, but with the convenience of a muffin.
 For another recipe like this be sure to try French Toast Muffins next.

 Homemade Pancakes are a staple breakfast for most of us, but sometimes you just don’t have the time to stand over a frying pan or griddle to make a stack of pancakes for everyone in your house.
 These wonderful Pancake Muffins are an excellent solution.
 They have all the soft, fluffy texture you love from pancakes, but baked into muffins.
 They’re easy to make in big batches and even take on the go.